JChakravorthy/kinesis-analytics-data-generator/README.md

 Kinesis analytics is a way to analyze near real-time streams of data in a very SQL-like way.
 Anyone who knows regular SQL from using a database like Oracle say will have no trouble getting to grips with the slightly unusual windowing features of Kinesis Analytics (or KA as I'll call it from now on).

-Testing KA apps just got a little bit easier with the intoduction by Amazon recently of the Kinesis Data Generator utility.
-This utility which is web-based allows you define a template of test data in pretty much any format you like and send up to 1000's of records per second into your chosen Kinesis Stream or
+Testing KA apps just got a little bit easier with the introduction by Amazon recently of the Kinesis Data Generator utility.
+This utility which is web-based allows you define a template of test data in pretty much any format you like and send up to 1000's of test records per second into your chosen Kinesis Stream or Fire Hose.
-Fire Hose.
 As it's web-based and password protected you need to set up an AWS coginto user.
 AWS make this easy by using a pre-defined lambda and cloudformation template.

 You can set up a cognito user by following this link https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html#configAccount

 Once you've uploaded a cognito JSON set-up file you will be presented with a screen where you only need to input a stack name and